 Some of the words in this guide have a special meaning.
-In this guide "Health care providers" means both health care practitioners (such as medical doctors, dentists) and health care facilities (such as hospitals and nursing homes).
-Section 5 explains this phrase and other words that are helpful to know.
+In this guide "health care providers" or "providers" means doctors (and other health care professionals) and hospitals (and other health care facilities).
+Section 5 explains these and other words that are helpful to know.
 The words explained in Section 5 are in boldface print the first time they appear in each section of the guide.

 Rather than use the awkward phrases "he, she, or it" and "his, her, or its" this guide uses "they" and 'theirs" when referring to health care providers in a general way.
 Examples that use "he" or "she" are meant to refer to both genders.